 - Workforce Management

 Proper planning and forecasting is the key to handling seasonal changes in call volume.
-This is much easier to do with Workforce Management software.
+This is much easier to do with Workforce Management call center optimization software.
 Now you can take advantage of “special day” forecasting/scheduling, leveraging call history data to forecast the future.
 Plus, you can run simulations based on this data and review the results, so they can be fine-tuned as necessary.
 Once generated, schedules should be easily accessible to all concerned parties so there’s never any confusion.

 - Check With Marketing

 Has the company announced a new seasonal sale or promotion?
 Is there any reason to believe it will result in higher or lower call volume than last year’s sale?
 Start running those numbers now.

 - The Test-Drive

 There is no substitute for practice, not only to confirm that you have the right resources in place, but also to allow your agents (particularly the newer and seasonal hires) to acclimate to the pressures of the work environment.
 Perform multiple drills to identify unforeseen hurdles that can impact customer service.

 Four Unique Ideas for Improving Contact Center Efficiency